antronerds/r2-training-courses/docs/Methylation_analysis.md

 **5)** Figure 2-11 shows the generated Heatmap.
+The **Heatmap** describes for  each reporter that hybridizes to a specific CpG site within the genomic location of the CLDN10 gene the methylation level (β-value) at the genomic location of  the reporters.

-The **Heatmap** describes where each subset (probe) of the gene is methylated or not.
-The X-axis of the Heatmap indicates "primary histology" (or cell line type) and the Y-axis indicates all probes of the chosen gene of interest annotated within the dataset.
+The bars above the heatmap (tracks) indicates "primary histology" (or cell line type) and at the left sit all reporters of the chosen gene within the dataset are plotted.
 The methylation score is colored by yellow (near to score 0, unmethylated), black in the middle (partially methylated, 50%), and blue (near to score 1, fully methylated).
-As shown in Figure 2-11, each probe per cell line type has a different tendency of methylation region.
+As shown in Figure 2-11, based on β-value per cell line type, the clustering reveals methylated of non-methylated regions for the subsets of the dataset you are investigating./

 For example, a kidney cell line is shown as green above the Heatmap.
 The vertical tendency from the green color (a kidney cell) on the X-axis extended towards the bottom shows how probes on the kidney cell are differently methylated.
 The user could see on this vertical tendency that probe "cg13733394" is unmethylated as in yellow, compared to probe "cg18470456" in blue which is methylated.